A New Chapter for VCFA

 In exploring campus options for VCFA students, we knew we needed a like-minded institution that shared VCFA’s values, commitment to the arts, and sense of innovation.
 After extensive consideration of college campuses both in Vermont and elsewhere, Colorado College emerged as an exciting opportunity with its beautiful campus facilities, a longstanding commitment to its own unique educational model, and the creative spirit we seek for our community.

 What will happen with VCFA’s Montpelier campus?
-Will VCFA’s offices move to Colorado?
+Will VCFA’s offices move?

-VCFA will continue to maintain its administrative offices on the Montpelier campus and is exploring options for better use of underutilized properties on campus that will afford greater benefit to the Montpelier community.
+VCFA will continue to maintain its administrative offices in the historic College Hall building on the Montpelier campus and is exploring options for better use of underutilized properties on campus that will afford greater benefit to the Montpelier community.

 Will this change affect VCFA’s accreditation status?